mik3y/django-spicy-id/README.md

 - `SpicyBigAutoField`: A spicy id which is backed by a `BigAutoField` (i.e. 64-bit int) column.
 - `SpicyAutoField`: A spicy id which is backed by a `AutoField` (i.e. 32-bit int) column.
 - `SpicySmallAutoField`: A spicy id which is backed by a `SmallAutoField` (i.e. 16-bit int) column.
+- `SpicyUUIDField`: A spicy id which is backed by a `UUIDField` (i.e. 128-bit) column.
+Unlike the auto fields, values are not database-generated; by default a random UUID (`uuid.uuid4`) is assigned to new rows.

 ### Required Parameters